Jpunt/sass-t1000/README.md

 # Mixins

 ## grid
 Let's start with a grid of 12 columns.
-And while we're on it, let's split them up in 's', 'm' and 'l' layouts.
+And while we're on it, let's split them up in "s", "m" and "l" layouts.

 ```scss
 @import 'T-1000';